lvgl/lvgl/docs/details/main-components/animation.rst

 convenient to apply this to LVGL Widgets in your user interface (UI), to change their appearance, size or location over time.
-But because it is --- at its core --- a generic change-over-time manager, complete with a variety of optional event callbacks, its application can be much wider than just to UI components.
+But because it is --- at its core --- a generic change-over-time manager, complete with a variety of optional event callbacks, its application can be wider than just to UI components.

 For each Animation you create, it accomplishes the above by providing a generic method of varying a signed integer from a start value to an end value over a